oniaom/Projects/ReadMe.txt

 These are my personal coding Projects.
 Feel free to take a look!
 --------------------------------------
 Individual Files - Folder containing the executable files for each project.
-Project Calculator - A simple calculator in C# Project
+Project Calculator - A simple calculator in C#
 DownloadManager - A very basic download manager in Python Project Notepad - A clone of Windows's Notepad
 Project Program Downloader - A program that downloads Ninite's installer for the user's selection.
 Available in C# and Python